Home

 Developing Effective Study Habits

-- This one could be the best one you ever form
+This one could be the best you ever form

 Do you practice effective study habits?
 Do you actually get on with your work when you want to?

-If you keep putting it off because you can’t face it, get distracted or have a haphazard approach to your work, this one habit could help you:
+If you keep putting it off because you can’t face it, get distracted or have a haphazard approach to your work, this one habit could make all the difference.

 Whenever you get given work, do it tomorrow.